mgulcin/DL_Rec/README.md

   - Recommendation based on both K nearest items and N neighbors

-Refer to following paper whenever all or any part of this code is used.
+Cite the following paper whenever all or any part of this code is used.

 - Makbule Gulcin Ozsoy: From Word Embeddings to Item Recommendation. https://arxiv.org/abs/1601.01356